lorrainescanlon/farmers-market-review/README.md

 ### Design
 There is a consistent colour scheme used throughout the site as shown on the colour palette below.
-These colours are complimented by the rich images of markets, they add interest and enhance the user experience.
+These colours are complimented by rich images of markets that add interest and enhance the user experience.
 The font used was Roboto from Google fonts.
 Icons were used to highlight certain elements of the website, the seedling icon is used within the heading to give a logo effect.
 Border styles and shadow are added to elements to add texture and interest.
 Pseudo classes such as hover, active and focus are used to add further styling and effects to elements when they change states.